top of page

 Bottom Line

-Emanuel Sharp is an elite shooter and high-motor defender with translatable NBA skills in three-point shooting and floor spacing.
+Emanuel Sharp is a terrific shooter and high-motor defender with translatable NBA skills in three-point shooting and floor spacing.
 However, his inability to create for himself and finish inside limits his offensive ceiling.
-If he can develop into a capable secondary playmaker and add more scoring versatility, he has the tools to carve out a valuable role as a 3-and-D specialist at the next level.
+Suppose he can develop into a capable secondary playmaker and add more scoring versatility.
+In that case, he has the tools to carve out a valuable role as a shooter that's also a capable defender.